al-fatah/eks-activity/README.md

 ## ✨ Conclusion

-This activity demonstrates: - Understanding of Kubernetes resources\
+This activity demonstrates:
+- Understanding of Kubernetes resources
-- Ability to deploy workloads to EKS\
+- Ability to deploy workloads to EKS
-- Usage of namespaces for resource isolation\
+- Usage of namespaces for resource isolation
-- Service exposure using AWS LoadBalancer\
+- Service exposure using AWS LoadBalancer
 - Applying ServiceAccounts to deployments